lnemsick-simp/pupmod-simp-libkv/Design.md

       * Having each file contain a single key allows easy auditing of individual key creation, access, and modification.

-    * The plugin must persist a JSON representation of the value and optional metadata to file in the `put` operation, and then properly restore the value and metadata in the `get` and `list` operations.
+    * The plugin must persist the value and optional metadata to file in the `put` operation, and then properly restore the value and metadata in the `get` and `list` operations.

-      * The plugin must handle string values with binary content that is not UTF-8 compliant.
+      * The plugin must handle a value of type String that has ASCII-8BIT encoding (binary data).
-      * This *ASSUMES* all the types within Puppet are built upon primitives for which a meaningful `.to_json` method exists.
-      * Although JSON is not a compact/efficient representation, it is universally parsable.
+      * The plugin (prototype only) is not required to handle ASCII-8BIT-encoded Strings within more complex value types (Arrays, Hashes).

     * The plugin `put`, `delete`, and `deletetree` operations must be multi-process safe on a local file system.